 “You’ve never seen goblins around here before?”

-Just then Badger’s head came up and he left the tent.
-A moment later he came back and nodded toward Gutter before returning to his meal.
+Badger’s head came up and he left the tent.
+A moment later, he returned and nodded toward Gutter before returning to his meal.

 “Your people are coming.”
 Faolan stood up.
 “Keep eating and stay still.
 I’ll go out and meet them.”
 As he walked out of the tent, he noticed the dwarf slowly spooning stew